-The small castle stands on the former site of a moated castle and dates to its present form from the 16th century.
-King Frederick William I spent much of his youth here and also fled during his reign again and again in the idyllic Wusterhausen.
-His numerous visits and hunting trips to the castle brought the place the suffix Königs Wusterhausen.
+The small castle stands on the former site of a moated castle and dates from the 16th century in its current form.
+King Friedrich Wilhelm I spent a large part of his youth here and kept fleeing to idyllic Wusterhausen during his reign.
+His numerous visits and hunting trips to the castle earned the place the suffix Königs Wusterhausen.
 Today the castle houses a museum.
-At the heart of the exhibition are 40 paintings painted by the King himself.
-After visiting the castle you can still stroll through the beautifully landscaped castle garden.
-Today, the castle cafeteria is located in the former farm buildings around the castle.
+A special core of the exhibition are 40 paintings that the king painted himself.
+After visiting the castle, you can stroll through the beautifully landscaped castle gardens.
+The castle café is also located in the former farm buildings around the castle.

 April to October:

 Tuesday to Sunday 10 a.m. to 5.30 p.m

 Saturday & Sunday 10 a.m. to 4 p.m

 You can find more information about the castle at spsg.de/schloesser-gaerten/objekt/schloss-schlossgarten-koenigs-wusterhausen.